Sewing with tone on tone fabrics is the perfect way to add visual depth to a quilt without the cluttered look of multicolored and 'busy' prints.

 Tone on tone fabrics often appear to be solid colors when viewed from a distance, but their printed motifs become visible when inspected more closely.

-Tone on tone fabrics are an important part of a quilter's fabric collection because they add subtle, visual texture and depth to a quilt without overpowering the quilt with heavily printed fabrics that compete with other for attention.
-Think of ToT fabrics as a quiet place for the vision to 'rest.'
+ToT fabrics is an important part of a quilter's fabric collection because they add subtle, visual texture and depth to a quilt without overpowering the quilt with heavily printed fabrics that compete with others for attention.
+Think of ToT fabrics as a quiet place for the vision to 'rest'.

 Nearly all quilting fabric manufacturers offer tone on tone fabrics that work with both their own collections and with others.

 - Tone-on-tone fabrics serve the same purpose as solid fabrics but do not appear as flat.

 - Black fabric can add an intense depth to the quilt's appearance.
 You'll find examples of black in many quilt patterns, such as the 16-patch quilt block pattern, the 25-patch quilt block pattern, and the easy Jigsaw quilt pattern.

 - There are of course times when a solid color fabric is the best choice.
 Amish quilts are one example of quilts that were nearly always made with solid color fabrics.
 Stick with solids when recreating an Amish-look quilt.

 White on White Fabrics

 White on white fabrics is a white version of a tone on tone fabrics.
 These white fabrics are printed with white motifs.
 Occasionally, either the print or the fabric is slightly off-white and can even be closer to ivory.